 - 8.16 Where the situation appears so urgent and serious that the firm should immediately cease to carry on all regulated activities, the FSA may first vary the firm's Part IV permission so that there is no longer any regulated activity for which the firm has a Part IV permission.
 If it does this, the FSA will then have a duty to cancel the firm's Part IV permission once it is satisfied that it is no longer necessary to keep the Part IV permission in force. - 8.17 However, where the FSA has cancelled a firm's Part IV permission, it is required by section 33 of the Act to go on to give a direction withdrawing the firm's authorisation.
 Accordingly, the FSA may decide to keep a firm's Part IV permission in force to maintain the firm's status as an authorised person and enable it (the FSA) to monitor the firm's activities.
 An example is where the FSA needs to supervise an orderly winding down of the firm's regulated business (see SUP 6.4.22 (When will the FSA grant an application for cancellation of permission)).
+Alternatively, the FSA may decide to keep a firm's Part IV permission in force to maintain the firm's regulated business (see SUP 6.4.22 (When will the FSA grant an application for cancellation of permission)).
 Alternatively, the FSA may decide to keep a firm's Part IV permission in force to maintain the firm's status as an authorised person to use administrative enforcement powers against the firm.
-This may be, for example, where the FSA proposes to impose a financial penalty on the firm under section 206 of the Act.